Dreamo-Italy/Dreamo-engine-ProcessingIDE/README.md

 - Scene includes an array of particles and manages their update and drawing on screen.

-- Stage includes an array of scenes and manages the passage from one to another.
+- Stage includes an array of scenes and manages the passage from one scene to another.